-No-see-ums (Culicoides) are minute flies barely visible to the eye.
-Also known as punkies, biting midges or 5-0s -- for their propensity to come out around 5 p.m. -- they make their presence known with painful bites.
+No-see-ums (Culicoides and other species) are minute flies barely visible to the eye.
+Also known as punkies, biting midges or 5-0s, for their propensity to come out around 5 p.m., they make their presence known with painful bites.
 If you enjoy spending time outdoors in the summertime, you may have encountered no-see-ums.
-Learning how to repel them and keep them away can help you enjoy gardening or relaxing outside without the pesky insects.
+Learning how to repel them and can help you enjoy gardening or relaxing outside without those pesky insect bites.

 Knowing Your Nemesis

-Adult no-see-ums are about 1/16 inch long and look like a smaller version of the mosquito.
+Adult no-see-ums are less than 1/8 inch long (some less than 1/16 inch long) and look like a smaller, more compact version of the mosquito.
 They commonly breed along the edges of moist areas, such as ponds, marshes or areas of standing water in your yard.
-The eggs are laid in the soil and hatch into wormlike larvae in about three days.
+The eggs are laid in the soil and hatch into worm-like larvae in about three days.
 As larvae, they feed on organic matter in a state of decomposition before pupating.
 Once they become adults, they are busy feeding and mating.

 Fighting the Bite